release-engineering/pom-manipulation-ext/guide/plugin-manip.md

 **Note**: this manipulator will only be active by default if one or more other manipulators have been activated.

-To skip injection of the sources and metadata plugins, you can use:
+To skip injection of the sources and metadata plugins, you can use the properties `projectSrcSkip` (*Deprecated property `project.src.skip`*) and `projectMetaSkip` (*Deprecated property `project.meta.skip`*):

-    mvn install -Dproject.src.skip=true
+    mvn install -DprojectSrcSkip=true
-    mvn install -Dproject.meta.skip=true
+    mvn install -DprojectMetaSkip=true

 If unspecified, default versions of the project sources and metadata plugins will be injected (currently, version 0.3 and 1.5.0 respectively).
-To gain more control over this injection, you can specify the versions for project sources and metadata plugins like this:
+To gain more control over this injection, you can specify the versions for project sources and metadata plugins with the properties `projectSrcVersion` (*Deprecated property `project.src.version`*) and `projectMetaVersion` (*Deprecated property `project.meta.version`*):

     mvn install -Dproject.src.version=x.y
     mvn install -Dproject.meta.version=x.y